VIII · Implementation Partners

 Q.02Award design?

-How to recognise market outcomes (not our selections) credibly — certification of protocol adoption, index performance, or demonstrated accessibility milestone?
+How to recognise market outcomes credibly — certification of protocol adoption, index performance, or demonstrated accessibility milestone?

-How does adopting the open protocol give countries elevated Expo status?
+What elevated Expo status does adopting the open protocol earn?
 Who formalises this from the Expo authority side?

 The operating roster